-To up the odds, I talked to Terri Savelle Foy, a life coach and author of "Make Your Dreams Bigger than Your Memories" (Regal, 2010) about how to set and keep my New Year's resolutions.
-Here's the advice she gave me:
+To up the odds, I talked to Terri Savelle Foy, a life coach and author of "Make Your Dreams Bigger than Your Memories" about how to set and keep my New Year's resolutions.
+Here's the advice she shared with me:

-According to Terri, four out of five people who make New Year’s resolutions this month will eventually break them.
+According to Terri (, four out of five people who make New Year’s resolutions this month will eventually break them.
 In fact, one third won’t even make it to the end of January!
-To achieve your goals, Terri stresses the importance of not repeating the same mistakes as last year.
+To achieve your goals, Terri stresses the importance of not repeating the same mistakes.

 “If you struggled in an area last year, make up your mind that you will defeat this thing and get in the best shape of your life,” said Terri.
 Here are some guidelines that Terri suggests as you start thinking about your goals: